iambodo/GNRC-Common_Metadata_Library/docs/GNRC-installation.md

 >     UPDATE dataelementcategoryoption SET uid = '<new-uid>' WHERE uid = '<old-uid>';
 >     ```

-#### Data elements, option sets and options
+#### Tracked entity attributes, data elements, option sets and options

 For option set based data elements and attributes, make sure that these option sets are identical in the source file and in the target instance.
 Check that the matching option sets contain the same options.

-Check the aggregation type of the data elements in the source file and the target instance.
+Check the aggregation and value types of the data elements and attributes in the source file and the target instance.

 #### Option codes